nielspeter/aish/README.md

 ## Introduction
 **AIsh** is an experimental project that explores the potential of combining the power of Large Language Models (LLMs) with the versatility of a shell environment.
 This is not a finished product—it's a proof of concept for developers curious about what happens when you give an AI direct access to a runtime environment.

 If you've ever found yourself copying and pasting code between your editor and tools like ChatGPT or Copilot, only to debug syntax errors manually, AIsh is here to rethink that workflow.
 Why shouldn't the AI run the code, debug it, and iterate on it directly?
-AIsh takes this idea and runs with it, offering a unique blend of automation, iteration, and collaboration between developers and AI.
+AIsh takes this idea and runs with it, offering a unique blend of automation, iteration, and collaboration between users and AI.

 ## How It Works
 AIsh creates an interactive shell environment where an LLM can:
 - Execute shell commands.
 - Install necessary tools.
-- Run and test code autonomously.
 - Retrieve and interact with real-time data from APIs and the internet.
 - Collaborate with the user, blending AI-driven automation with human guidance.